 I like thinking about all the things that had to happen in the world across hundreds of years for this bird to be, a crimson and scarlet girl who had her beginnings in the 1700’s.
 What has she seen, what does she carry with her.

 I spend huge amounts of time selecting fabrics, lingering in the choices, it slows me down in a way that I need to be slowed down sometimes.
 I have always loved to do it.
 Ask my sister, she will tell you that I loved to spend hours in the attic on a rainy day sorting through endless bags of scraps (I come from sewing people) imagining what I might make.

 I’m doing lots of slow songbird work still. trying things, taking notes and making tiny adjustments.
 The part I most look forward to teaching you is transforming the basic shape into a bird, adding layers of feathers and details.
 There is so much opportunity for happy accidents.
 An imperfection, one wing a little askew or a tail feather poking out can suggest the funny, expressive little motions of a perched bird.
 Birdness.

 The deep mineral tones are spilling into other work too.
-I interrupted the bird work to make a toadstool.
-Partly because I was in need of some immediate gratification.
-Toadstools are quick to make, especially the minis, this is made from the sewing pattern printed at 75%.
-And also because I’m trying to add something new to the shop every day.
+I interrupted the bird work to make a toadstool because I was in need of some immediate gratification.
+Toadstools are quick to make, especially in the mini size.

 And The Major, in aubergine, charcoal and graphite with little bits of silver and warm rose.
 I love him.
 Especially his fancy bicorne.